apache/incubator-crail-website/_posts/blog/2017-08-23-crail-metadata.md

 <div style="text-align: justify">
 <p>
-For a fair comparison, we run RAMCloud without any persistency, so without Zookeeper and without replicas to secondary storage.
+For a fair comparison, we run RAMCloud without any persistence, so without Zookeeper and without replicas to secondary storage.
 We run one coordinator and one storage server, which is somewhat similar to running one namenode in the Crail and HDFS cases.
 Also, we wanted to vary the number of clients from 1 to 64.
 At the moment we can only get results for up to 16 clients.
 We asked the RAMCloud developers for possible reasons and got to know that the reason is a starvation bug in the benchmark (not in the RAMCloud system itself).
 The RAMCloud developers are looking into this issue.
-We are happy to rerun the experiments with more clients at any time.
+We will update the blog with the latest numbers as soon as the bug is fixed.
 </p>
 </div>